informalsystems/hermes/guide/src/advanced/features.md

 ## Supported Features

 - Basic features
-    - create and update clients
+    - Create and update clients.
-    - refresh clients to prevent expiration
+    - Refresh clients to prevent expiration.
-    - establish connections with new or existing clients
+    - Establish connections with new or existing clients.
-    - establish channels with new or existing connection
+    - Establish channels with new or existing connection.
-    - channel closing handshake
+    - Channel closing handshake.
-    - relay packets, acknowledgments, timeout and timeout-on-close packets, with zero or non-zero delay.
+    - Relay packets, acknowledgments, timeout and timeout-on-close packets, with zero or non-zero delay.
-    - queries for all objects
+    - Queries for all objects.
 - Packet relaying over:
-    - multiple paths, for the chains in `config.toml`
+    - multiple paths, for the chains in `config.toml`.
-- Restart support
+- Restart support:
-    - clear packets
+    - Clear packets.
-    - resume channel handshake if configured to relay `all`
+    - Resume channel handshake if configured to relay `all`.
-    - resume connection handshake if configured to relay `all`
+    - Resume connection handshake if configured to relay `all`.
-- Client upgrade
+- Client upgrade:
-    - upgrading clients after a counterparty chain has performed an upgrade for IBC breaking changes
+    - Upgrading clients after a counterparty chain has performed an upgrade for IBC breaking changes.
 - Packet delay:
-    - establish path over non-zero delay connection
+    - Establish path over non-zero delay connection.
-    - relay all packets with the specified delay
+    - Relay all packets with the specified delay.
 - Interchain Accounts & Interchain Security
 - Monitor and submit misbehaviour for clients
-    - monitor client updates for misbehaviour (fork and BFT time violation)
+    - Monitor client updates for misbehaviour (fork and BFT time violation).
-    - submit misbehaviour evidence to the on-chain IBC client.
+    - Submit misbehaviour evidence to the on-chain IBC client.
-    > misbehaviour submission to full node not yet supported
+    > Misbehaviour submission to full node not yet supported.
 - Individual commands that build and send transactions for:
-    - creating and updating IBC Tendermint light clients
+    - Creating and updating IBC Tendermint light clients.
-    - sending connection open handshake messages
+    - Sending connection open handshake messages.
-    - sending channel open handshake messages
+    - Sending channel open handshake messages.
-    - sending channel closing handshake messages
+    - Sending channel closing handshake messages.
-    - initiating a cross chain transfer (mainly for testing)
+    - Initiating a cross chain transfer (mainly for testing).
-    - relaying sent packets, acknowledgments and timeouts
+    - Relaying sent packets, acknowledgments and timeouts.
+    - Automatically generate a configuration file from the [chain-registry](https://github.com/cosmos/chain-registry)
-    - client upgrade
+    - Client upgrade.
-- Channel handshake for existing channel that is not in `Open` state
+- Channel handshake for existing channel that is not in `Open` state.
-- Connection handshake for existing connection that is not in `Open` state
+- Connection handshake for existing connection that is not in `Open` state.
-- Telemetry support
+- Telemetry support.

 ## Upcoming / Unsupported Features